hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 > is.
 A value of zero indicates that record processing caught up, and
 > there are no new records to process at this moment.

-This value can be useful for monitoring, so the sources can publish it as a per processor instance metric.
+This value can be useful for monitoring, so the sources publish it as a per-processor metric.

 ### Code Example